As The Viet Vegan, I feel like homemade vegan Vietnamese pho is an obligatory recipe on here.

 - Meanwhile in another non-stick pan, cook the slivered king oyster mushrooms with 1 tsp of mushroom broth powder until browned and caramelized.

-- About 15 minutes before serving, combine star anise, coriander seed, fennel, cardamom, cassia bark and cloves into a mesh bag or a sieve.
-Lower into the pot and simmer for 15 minutes, careful not to lose the spices into the broth.
+- About 15 minutes before serving, combine the toasted spices into a mesh bag, tea strainer/bag, or a sieve.
+Lower into the pot and simmer for 10 minutes, careful not to lose the spices into the broth.
+Don't leave the spices too long or it will become bitter.

 - Meanwhile, cook the pho noodles until al dente (so when you add the steamy broth, they're perfectly chewy and delicious!), drain and segment into servings.
 It's easier to do this when they're freshly cooked, otherwise they'll drain into one big clump and be hard to divide.